Algebraic interaction strength for translation surfaces with multiple singularities: Preliminaries on the regular n gon

 \subsection{Sectors, transition diagrams, and subdivisions}

 We now explain how to subdivide saddle connections into smaller \emph{sandwiched} and \emph{non-sandwiched} segments in order to be able to control both their length and the number of intersections, as done in \cite{BLM22, Bou23}.
-We will obtain our length estimates by distinguishing several types of saddle connections, which we define at the end of this section.
+The main goal of this paper is to go one step further in the study of this decomposition in order to improve the length estimates and therefore deal with the case where there are two singularities.